Brendan is an award-winning writer, actor and director for television, theatre and film.

 Brendan won the Patrick White Playwright’s Award, the Philip Parsons Young Playwright’s Award and the Griffin Award.
 His 11 plays have been produced all around the world, including MEN in NYC, Frantic Assembly’s tour of RABBIT in the UK, and the HAPPY NEW transfer from the Old Red Lion to the Trafalgar Studios.
 Brendan also ran Wharf 2 Loud at Sydney Theatre Company for three years, where he wrote and directed the play SELF ESTEEM, and curated the PUSH PLAYS series, unearthing an abundance of new talent.

 Brendan’s debut novel HOW IT FEELS was published by Pan Macmillan in 2010, an independent best seller.
 After four years living in London, Brendan is now shooting the next two AVATAR films in Wellington, as an actor.
-Brendan is currently writing a pilot for SKY UK set in the world of marine biology called HEAT RUN, a one-man show called COWELL AT THE MOON, a big Christmas movie called GRANDCHILD OF THE YEAR, and a screen adaption of Tim Winton’s best-selling novel THE SHEPHERD’S HUT for Simon Baker to direct.
+Brendan is currently writing a one-man show called COWELL AT THE MOON, a big Christmas movie called GRANDCHILD OF THE YEAR, and a screen adaption of Tim Winton’s best-selling novel THE SHEPHERD’S HUT for Simon Baker to direct.
 Brendan is based between New Zealand and London, and yet remains a loyal Cronulla Sharks fan.